saradcd77/sri-harivyas-website/DEPLOYMENT_GUIDE.md

 3. **Monitor logs**: Check GitHub Actions and server logs regularly
 4. **Backup**: Keep regular backups of your Lightsail instance
 5. **Security**: Keep Node.js and dependencies updated
+6. **Unique names**: Always use unique names for directories, configs, and PM2 apps
+7. **Port management**: Document which ports are used by which website
+8. **Domain management**: Keep track of which domains point to which websites

 ## 🆘 Need Help?